 I stand by the principle of "If I can draw it, I can make it in stained glass for you!"
-Keeping this in mind helps people to start envisioning stained glass in a new way, and this is where I think I really differentiate myself from other studios, as there are a ton of studios out there that specialize in the fabrication of stained glass using traditional stained glass designs.
-My experience with etching, fusing, traditional glass painting, and 25+ years with a glass cutter in my hands culminate in window designs that are unique to the point of instant recognition by people that know my work.
-How does a client get involved in this process?
-Well, any observable direction the client can provide is useful.
+What that means to you: My experience with etching, fusing, traditional glass painting, and 25+ years with a glass cutter in my hands culminate in window designs that are unique to the point of instant recognition by people that know my work.
+How does you get involved in this process?
+Well, any observable direction you can provide is useful.
 One client explained that his father had always had blue hydrangeas in their garden, and this was a great help in designing a gift panel for his parents.
 I'm also communicative about the design process, and not only send progress photos, but I also check in during the design process and glass selection process.

 Placing a Commission

 Initially, we discuss what subject or color palette you'd like.
 Then, I can (for an additional fee) provide full color photo-realistic mock-ups of what the finished piece should look like for each design I present.
-These mock-ups use photographs of either from the actual sheets of glass on hand or from standard samples from manufacturer.
-This produces a super-realistic visual of what the finished design will look like: In fact, the sun spiral design located below is an example of my mock-up procedure, as the window never advanced beyond the design stage.
+In fact, the sun spiral design located below is an example of my mock-up procedure, as the window never advanced beyond the design stage.